aa3025/jupyters/README.md

 # jupyters

-Dockerfile for creating a container with miniconda3 based python3 and user environment "jup" for launching jupyter lab.
+Dockerfile and accompanying scripts for creating a container with miniconda3 based python3 and user environment "jup" for launching jupyter lab.

 To build the image, pull this repository